gre-em/-OTW-Bandit-series-write-up/README.md

 To solve a level, we need to find the password for the next one on the game-server by connecting via a secure shell connection.

 ## What this write up is about
 This write up simply holds my personal solutions to the corresponding problems, and is simply for comparing solutions.
-If you plan on playing the game, solve the problems yourself first!
+If you plan on playing the game, you should solve the problems yourself first!